Andreas Charitou: International career

-Charitou made his debut for Cyprus in a September 1984 friendly match against Greece and earned a total of 15 caps, scoring no goals.
+Charitou made his debut for Cyprus in a September 1984 friendly match against Greece and earned a total of 15 caps.
 His final international was a November 1991 Euro Championship qualifier against the Soviet Union.

 De Kuip bomb incident

 In a Euro 1988 qualifier on 28 October 1987, in Rotterdam, a homemade bomb made of fireworks in a tennisball exploded close to Charitou in the early stages of the game.
 He was subsequently stretchered off and replaced, and the Cypriot players left the field in protest and refused to continue playing.

 After much pressure from the Dutch team, Luxembourg referee Roger Philippi decided the game could continue.
-The match ended 8–0 with John Bosman establishing a Dutch national-team record of five goals in one game, but UEFA decided that the match was invalid and Cyprus were awarded a 0–3 victory instead, giving Greece the opportunity to qualify; the Dutch successfully appealed, with Dr. Greep stating that Charitou was not actually injured, which resulted in a replay in Amsterdam.
+The match ended 8–0 with John Bosman establishing a Netherlands national team record of five goals in one game, but UEFA decided that the match was invalid and Cyprus were awarded a 0–3 victory instead, giving Greece the opportunity to qualify; the Dutch successfully appealed, with Dr. Greep stating that Charitou was not actually injured, which resulted in a replay in Amsterdam.
 Holland duly qualified and won the 1988 Euro Championships.